kyma-project/telemetry-manager/docs/user/README.md

 - Tooling for collection, filtering, and shipment: Based on the [Open Telemetry Collector](https://opentelemetry.io/docs/collector/) and [Fluent Bit](https://fluentbit.io/), you can configure basic pipelines to filter and ship telemetry data.
 - Integration in a vendor-neutral way to a vendor-specific observability system (traces and metrics only): Based on the [OpenTelemetry protocol (OTLP)](https://opentelemetry.io/docs/reference/specification/protocol/), you can integrate backend systems.
 - Guidance for the instrumentation (traces and metrics only): Based on [Open Telemetry](https://opentelemetry.io/), you get community samples on how to instrument your code using the [Open Telemetry SDKs](https://opentelemetry.io/docs/instrumentation/) in nearly every programming language.
+- [Enriching](#automatic-telemetry-enrichment) telemetry data by automatically adding common attributes (traces and metrics only).
+This is done in compliance with established semantic conventions, ensuring that the enriched data adheres to industry best practices and is more meaningful for analysis.
 - Opt-out from features for advanced scenarios: At any time, you can opt out for each data type, and use custom tooling to collect and ship the telemetry data.
 - SAP BTP as first-class integration: Integration into BTP Observability services is prioritized.